cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

    and computes M = rX.
 3. V sends M to P.
 4. P computes Z = kM = rkX.
-5. In the elliptic curve setting, P multiplies Z by the cofactor of the elliptic curve.
+5. In the elliptic curve setting, P multiplies Z by the cofactor (denoted h) of the elliptic curve.
 6. P sends Z to V.
 7. V unblinds Z to compute N = r^(-1)Z = kX.
 8. V outputs the pair H_2(x, N).